dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 `find_users_by_name_and_keywords.py` reads a CSV containing `full_name` and `search_keywords` columns.
-For each row it looks up the person's LinkedIn profile using Google search through Serper.dev and writes the results to a new CSV file.
+For each row it looks up the person's LinkedIn profile using Google search through Serper.dev.
+The resulting CSV contains lead details extracted from the search results (name, title, location, followers, summary) and the normalized `user_linkedin_url`.
-All profile URLs in the output are normalized to the `https://www.linkedin.com/in/<id>` form.

 Run it with an input and output file.
 When using the Docker based `task` command the paths should point inside the container (the local `output/` directory is